Studio Tour: Staged events

 As the tram enters a small set of Skull Island, it passes a crushed tram next to the former Collapsing Bridge on the Studio Tour.
-After a video introduction by Peter Jackson, the riders put on their 3D glasses as the tram enters a sound stage dressed as a re-creation of Skull Island.
+After a video introduction by Peter Jackson, the tram enters a cave dressed as a re-creation of Skull Island (formerly guests put on their 3D glasses).

-Immediately upon entry the scent of a damp jungle is present.
-A pack of Venatosaurus see the tram and start to chase the tram as it speeds away from the raptors in an attempt to escape.
-The tram, however, ends up crashing, and wakes up a group of larger dinosaurs, Vastatosaurus rex, who eats a few of the pack, causing the rest of the pack to flee.
+As the tram is transported into the world of King Kong, it arrives in a damp jungle of Skull Island.
+When someone's phone plays a ringtone in the tram, a pack of Venatosaurus discover the tram and start to chase the tram.
+The tram speeds away from the raptors in an attempt to escape, but it ends up crashing.
+The tram slides off the road to a nearby cliffside where it wakes up a group of larger dinosaurs, Vastatosaurus rex, who eats a few of the pack causing the rest to flee.

-After the attack, the V. Rexes begin to attack the tram; but before the V. Rexes can badly damage the tram, Kong who leaps from behind a temple, comes to the rescue and begins to fight them.
-The V. Rexes try to attack the tram from both sides, while Kong jumps to each side to defeat them, as air and water effects are blown onto guests to further the illusion.
-Near the end of the experience, the last V. Rex ends up pulling the last car (which is part of the filming segment) from the tram, and drags the tram down the cliff into a spider pit.
+After the Venatosaurus pack left the tram to be stranded, the V. Rexes begin to attack the tram.
+But before the V. Rexes can badly damage the tram, King Kong who leaps from behind a temple, comes to the rescue and begins to fight them.
+The V. Rexes try to attack the tram from both sides, while Kong jumps to each side to defeat them (in the simulator, air and water effects are blown onto guests to further the illusion).
+Just as the surface battle reaches to its end, a V. Rex somehow breaks the fourth wall (half of its body going offscreen on the far end of the left side of the tram).
+When it returns onscreen, it reveals that the V. Rex ends up pulling and attacking Car 5 the last car (which is part of the filming segment and a reused joke from the former Collapsing Bridge after the bridge retired) from the tram, and drags the tram down the cliff into a spider pit.

-However, the tram and the V. Rex end up falling into the spider pit.
-The V. Rex, who is on top of the last tram car attempts to eat the guests from the tram by biting down multiple times as the tram swings between it and some Arachno-Claws.
-Kong jumps into the pit where he faces the V. Rex.
-Kong defeats the V. rex by slamming it into a rock wall multiple times, killing it in the process; then Kong rescues the last tram car, allowing the passengers to survive the fall.
+The tram and the V. Rex end up falling into the spider pit.
+The V. Rex, who is on top of Car 5 attempts to eat the guests from the tram by biting down multiple times as the tram swings between it and some Arachno-Claws.
+Kong whom jumps into the pit to rescue the tram, faces the V. Rex.
+Kong eventually jumps onto Car 5 and defeats the V. rex by slamming it into a rock wall multiple times, killing it in the process.
+Then Kong rescues Car 5, allowing the passengers to survive the fall as the V. Rex falls to its death.
 The rest of the tram plummets into the bottom of the pit but Kong rescues it as well.
 He roars in victory, and jumps away, ending the experience.
 This is the first event and segment that the Studio Tour enters.

 Flash flood attraction on The Studio Tour.